ClickHouse/clickhouse-docs/docs/en/intro.md

 ![Row-oriented](@site/docs/en/images/column-oriented-example-query.png#)

+As you can see in the stats section in the above diagram, the query processed 100 million rows in 92 milliseconds, a throughput of approximately 300 million rows or just under 7 GB per second.

 **Row-oriented DBMS**

 In a row-oriented database, even though the query above only processes a few out of the existing columns, the system still needs to load the data from other existing columns from disk to memory.
 The reason for that is that data is stored on disk in chunks called [blocks](https://en.wikipedia.org/wiki/Block_(data_storage)) (usually fixed sizes, e.g., 4 KB or 8 KB).
 Blocks are the smallest units of data read from disk to memory.
 When an application or database requests data, the operating system’s disk I/O subsystem reads the required blocks from the disk.
 Even if only part of a block is needed, the entire block is read into memory (this is due to disk and file system design):